open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/deployment/upgrade/upgrade-prerequisites-110.md

 Before upgrading your OpenMetadata version we strongly recommend backing up the metadata.

 The source of truth is stored in the underlying database (MySQL and Postgres supported).
+During each version upgrade there is a database migration process that needs to run.
+It will directly attack your database and update the shape of the data to the newest OpenMetadata release.

-This is important because if we face any unexpected issues during the upgrade process, you will be able to get back to the previous version without any loss.
+It is important that we backup the data because if we face any unexpected issues during the upgrade process, you will be able to get back to the previous version without any loss.

 {% note %}

-To run the backup and restore commands, please make sure that you are always in the latest `openmetadata-ingestion` version to have all the improvements shipped in the CLI.

-Also, make sure you have connectivity between your database (MySQL / PostgreSQL) and the host machine where you will be running the below commands.
+You can learn more about how the migration process works [here](/deployment/upgrade/how-does-it-work).

 {% /note %}

+- To run the backup and restore commands, please make sure that you are always in the latest `openmetadata-ingestion` version to have all the improvements shipped in the CLI.
+- Also, make sure you have connectivity between your database (MySQL / PostgreSQL) and the host machine where you will be running the below commands.

 **1. Create a Virtual Environment and Install the Backup CLI**